Skip to main content

 • Supports are available both at BCIT and in the broader community.

-• Supports can include counselling, advocacy, academic/workplace accommodations and other services.
+• Supports can include counselling, accompaniment to appointments, advocacy, academic/workplace accommodations and other services.

-• It’s entirely your decision whether you want to report the matter to the police and/or make a complaint to BCIT for investigation.
+• It’s entirely your decision whether you want to report the matter to the police and/or make a report to BCIT for investigation.
+You can also inform BCIT in order to get support or accommodations.

-• However, anyone who has experienced or become aware of such an incident is strongly encouraged to inform the BCIT Sexual Violence and Misconduct Response Team and or Safety and Security even if there is no desire to file a formal complaint.
+• However, anyone who has experienced or become aware of such an incident is encouraged to fill out the BCIT reporting tool even if there is no desire to file a report for the purposes of investigation.